-- Hot, scalding coolant can spray out if the radiator cap is removed suddenly.
+- ♦ Hot, scalding coolant can spray out if the radiator cap is removed suddenly.
 Relieve system pressure by slowly turning the cap to the first notch or lifting the safety lever (if equipped).
-Remove the cap only after the pressure is - relieved.
-Use extreme caution when adding coolant to a hot radiator to avoid being burned.
-Wear gloves and goggles and keep face away from the filler neck. - If coolant must be added, remove radiator cap by turning it to the left or counterclockwise up to the safety stop until all pressure is released.
+Remove the cap only after the pressure is relieved. - ♦ Use extreme caution when adding coolant to a hot radiator to avoid being burned.
+Wear gloves and goggles and keep face away from the filler neck. - 2.
+If coolant must be added, remove radiator cap by turning it to the left or counterclockwise up to the safety stop until all pressure is released.
 Press down on the cap and continue to turn until the cap is free to be removed. - 3.
-Add fluid until visible in sight glass. - For details of the fluid to use, see 20 USE OF FUEL, COOL-ANT AND LUBRICANT ACCORDING TO AMBIENT TEMPER-ATURE on page 3-8.
+Add fluid until visible in sight glass. - For details of the fluid to use, see 20.
+USE OF FUEL, COOLANT AND LUBRICANTS ACCORDING TO AMBIENT TEMPERATURE.